collapsed-stacks/startups/questions/4044/how-would-i-go-about-hiring-a-graphic-designer-for-my-company.md

 - posted by: [Community](https://stackexchange.com/users/-1/community) on 2015-04-23
 - score: 1

-<p>There are numerous avenues to find designers to freelance for your organisation such as job listing websites, linkedin, recruitment agencies and depending on where you are located there may also be creative-industry specific job boards or design organisations with databases of candidates.</p>
+There are numerous avenues to find designers to freelance for your organisation such as job listing websites, linkedin, recruitment agencies and depending on where you are located there may also be creative-industry specific job boards or design organisations with databases of candidates.

-<p>If you aren't sure that you are equipped to find the best designer for your needs and have the financial flexibility, design industry specific recruitment agencies are a good resource as they have their own screening processes. </p>
+If you aren't sure that you are equipped to find the best designer for your needs and have the financial flexibility, design industry specific recruitment agencies are a good resource as they have their own screening processes.

-<p>Deciding whether they are right for you is partially subjective and related to rapport and cultural fit for your company.
-To help find a more objectively "good" designer it helps to look towards their experience, education and portfolio.</p>
+Deciding whether they are right for you is partially subjective and related to rapport and cultural fit for your company.
+To help find a more objectively "good" designer it helps to look towards their experience, education and portfolio.

-<p>In terms of their education, look for a diploma or degree background as a minimum to ensure they understand the technical requirements within the role.
-For experience, look for designers that have more work within your particular niche - branding and logo design to ensure their experience is a better fit for your needs. </p>
+In terms of their education, look for a diploma or degree background as a minimum to ensure they understand the technical requirements within the role.
+For experience, look for designers that have more work within your particular niche - branding and logo design to ensure their experience is a better fit for your needs.

-<p>Hiring creatives and the associated interview and screening processes should involve a portfolio interview.
-This is a great opportunity to understand the candidates design process and design thinking, asking them specifics about how they came to a creative solution and why their chosen design was best for that client.</p>
+Hiring creatives and the associated interview and screening processes should involve a portfolio interview.
+This is a great opportunity to understand the candidates design process and design thinking, asking them specifics about how they came to a creative solution and why their chosen design was best for that client.